-Look beyond accounting
+Look beyond your industry

 75% of millennials say they want to have mentors and think they are critical to their success.
-Give them this opportunity by introducing your own mentoring program, linking staff together within the four walls of your firm.
+Give them this opportunity by introducing your own mentoring program, linking staff together within the four walls of your business.
 Not only will this give your team the one-on-one coaching they desire, but your team will also be strengthened as staff get to know those who they may not associate with otherwise.
-Watch this video to learn more about setting up a mentoring program in your firm.
+Watch this video to learn more about setting up a mentoring program in your business.